hixichen/caep.dev/secevent/README.md

 - **Complete SET Implementation**: Full support for building, signing, parsing, and validating Security Event Tokens in adherence to RFC 8417.
 - **Out-of-the-box Support for Standard SETs**: Provides out-of-the-box support for CAEP and standard SSF events.
 Contributions for additional standard event support are welcome.
-- **Custom Event Extensibility**: Users can define custom event types for scenarios not covered by the library.
+- **Event Extensibility**: Users can define event types for scenarios not covered by the library.
 - **Flexible Subject Identifiers**: Supports various subject identifier formats, including email, phone number, issuer and subject pairs, URIs, and more.
 - **Extensible Signing Mechanisms**: Integrate with custom signing functions or hardware security modules (HSMs) when private keys are not directly accessible.
 - **Flexible Key Provisioning for Parsing**: Supports multiple ways to provide verification keys, such as JWKS URLs, JWKS JSON, or direct public keys.